 And with a population increasingly accustomed to digital and mobile access, wealth and asset management firms in India should be ready to deliver on digital and mobile platforms.

 Demonetization and Mobile Transactions

-Just as Digital India is to help move the country to a more digital future, another government move has helped accelerate digital adoption:the 2016 demonetization campaign.
+Just as Digital India helped move the country to a more digital future, so did the 2016 demonetization campaign.

-To put in perspective, the adoption of mobile-based payment methods in India has been notably higher than in mature markets like the United States and the United Kingdom, where cash and cards are more prevalent.
+To put in perspective, the adoption of mobile-based payment methods in India is notably higher than in mature markets like the United States and the United Kingdom.

-The stats clearly showed that India has not only been going digital, but has already been a global leader in the switch to digital.
+The trends clearly show that India is not only just going digital, but also a global leader in the switch to digital.